DilaknaH/ai-student-wellness-assistant/README.md

 *AI & Machine Learning Enthusiast*

-Feel free to connect with me on Linkedin:www.linkedin.com/in/dilakna-godagamage-53166326b
+Feel free to connect with me on Linkedin:[Dilakna Godagamage](www.linkedin.com/in/dilakna-godagamage-53166326b)

 > *“Building AI that cares about people, not just predictions.”*